 As you can see, HOA fees afford you the luxury of enjoying a maintenance-free lifestyle.
 That’s because they cover all the maintenance and insurance costs of the building and recreational areas so you don’t need to worry about it.

-It’s important to note here that there’s no cap on HOA fees.
-It depends on what the fees are for and what they contribute towards.
-Also, your HOA fees may increase over time because of a corresponding increase in landscaping costs, maintenance fees, and repairs.
-Either way, you’ll have peace of mind knowing that all you need to do is pay a nominal amount along with your mortgage at the end of each month, and the HOA takes care of everything else.
+It’s important to note here that there are no “standard” HOA fees.
+Usually, monthly fees are around $200 – $300 each month, but that will depend on a lot of things.
+Your HOA fees may increase over time because of a corresponding increase in landscaping costs, maintenance fees, or repairs.
+Either way, you’ll have peace of mind knowing that all you need to do is pay this monthly amount along with your mortgage at the end of each month, and the HOA takes care of everything else.